 - live as a mentally handicapped child or adolescent in a foster family or in an inpatient child and youth welfare institution

-- were taken into care by the Youth Welfare Office (also provisionally)
+- have been taken into care by the Youth Welfare Office (also provisionally)

-- during participation in school or vocational training measures or during vocational integration in a socio-pedagogically accompanied form of living
+- are accommodated in a socio-pedagogically accompanied form of housing during participation in school or vocational training measures or during vocational integration

 Mothers or fathers who

-- have to care for a child under the age of six and live with the child in a common form of housing for mothers/fathers/children and
+- have to care for a child under the age of six alone and live with the child in a common form of housing for mothers/fathers/children, and

 - live together with their mother or father in a common form of housing for mothers/fathers and their children

 - A separate application is not required.
 In order to check the claim, the Youth Welfare Office requests the necessary documents.

 - Children, adolescents or young adults who live in a foster family or in an inpatient child and youth welfare institution ("children's home").

 - Children and young people who have been taken into care by the Youth Welfare Office (provisionally),